Cactus of Peace: A Potted Plant or a Potty Decision?

 The GC then looked at the opponent’s evidence of use through the prism of those findings (on use).
 Having done so, they concluded that Cactus SA had established genuine use of both the word mark CACTUS and the combination mark (Cactus plus stylised cactus device) in the EU in respect of “natural flowers and plants, grains” in class 31.

 It inevitably followed from this that the GC found a likelihood of confusion between the opponent’s earlier rights and the EUTM applications mark and goods/services in classes 31 and 44.
-The GC therefore rejected Ms del Rio Rodriguez’ application in relation to “Seeds, natural plants and flowers” in class 31 and “gardening, plant nurseries, and horticulture” in class 44.
+The GC, therefore, rejected Ms del Rio Rodriguez’ application about “Seeds, natural plants and flowers” in class 31 and “gardening, plant nurseries, and horticulture” in class 44.
 On the other hand, the opposed EUTM application was allowed to proceed in respect of “Storage, distribution and transport of the manure, fertilisers, seeds, flowers, plants, trees, tools and gardening goods of all kinds “in class 39.

 i) IP Translator case did not apply retrospectively to EUTM rights dated before the date of that decision.
 It followed that Cactus SA’s EUTM registrations did protect “retailing of natural plants and flowers, grains, fresh fruits and vegetables” in class 35.